super-ming/Udacity-Documentation-Group-Project/README.md

 <h3> First...a few things</h2>
 <ul>
   <li>Be sure to have a text editor installed  (ie. Atom or Sublime)</li>
   <li>Install git on your computer.
-If you've never used Git, take the time to go through <a href="https://www.udacity.com/course/how-to-use-git-and-github--ud775"> Udacity's Intro to Git and Github </a> course to learn how to use it.
+If you've never used Git, take the time to go through <a target="_blank" href="https://www.udacity.com/course/how-to-use-git-and-github--ud775"> Udacity's Intro to Git and Github </a> course to learn how to use it.
 A lot of the reason for this project is to give newbies a chance to learn how to collaborate, so do yourself a favor and take the time to finish that three lesson course.</li>
   <li>Frameworks in use on this project include Bootstrap 4 and JQuery 3.3.1</li>
 </ul>
   <h3> So, what are you contributing?</h4>